Battle of Jiangxia: Deadlock

 Upon hearing the news that Zhang Shuo had been killed, Huang Zu immediately ordered Chen Jiu to block the entrance of Miankou River with two of his largest capital ships (mengchong) covered with ox-hide at the choke point.
 In addition, Huang had strong men and archers positioned on top of the cliff next to the river to throw down rocks and fire on large enemy vessels.
 To bring down Huang Zu's mengchongs, Zhou Yu sent out his large vessels, but they were blocked by the rocks thrown down from the cliff.
 After several hours of fighting, Zhou Yu realized that he could not advance against the heavy crossfire from the mengchongs.

 Fall of the great capital ships

 To change the tide of battle, Zhou Yu had Ling Tong and Dong Xi, along with 100 "die-hard" soldiers, don two suits of armour each and charge towards the enemy despite the crossfire.
 Through fierce fighting, Ling and Dong finally succeeded in breaking the connections between the two vessels, and the downfall of the mengchongs inspired the fighting spirit of Sun Quan's forces.
 Lü Meng even participated in melee combat, and killed Chen Jiu in a duel.
 With the admiral gone, Huang Zu's massive navy was annihilated by Sun Quan's smaller forces.
-Meanwhile, Ling Tong had led a separate command to capture Jiangxia, achieving this before the naval victory.
+Meanwhile, Ling Tong, Dong Xi and others led a separate command to capture Jiangxia and massacring his population, achieving this before the naval victory.